 WHAT TO PACK FOR ZERMATT IN WINTER

-Though Iceland in the December is not as bad as many think, it is still important to dress warm.
+Though Zermatt in December is not as cold as many think, it is still important to dress warmly.
 Or better to dress in layers.

 Coat – Warm And Waterproof: A warm, waterproof jacket should be one of the very first items that you think to pack.
 Avoid choosing a bulky jacket that takes up a lot of space.
 This can make you feel uncomfortable when you have layers underneath.
 Instead, opt for a lightweight, trench raincoat that will keep you warm, dry, and comfortable.

 Hat: A knitted beanie is a perfect solution for keeping the warmth in while you venture out.
 A hat will keep you toasty warm wherever you are.

 Gloves: A pair of gloves can do wonders for your mobility, dexterity, and comfort.
 When selecting your options, it’s worth investing in a pair that can dry quickly and are touch-screen compatible.

 Scarf Or Turtleneck: A warm scarf and/or turtleneck sweater are key items for keeping your neck covered.
 A turtleneck sweater is perfect as a garment to wear underneath your jacket, while the scarf can be removed easily.